nrfconnect/sdk-nrf/include/net/nrf_cloud_pgps.rst

 Initialization
 **************

+Ideally, once the device has connected to the cloud, the application must call the P-GPS initialization function.
+If a connection is not available, initialization must still be called.
+In this case, predictions will be unavailable if all valid predictions have expired, until a connection is established to the cloud in the future.

+.. note::
+   Each prediction requires 2 KB of flash.
+For prediction periods of 240 minutes (four hours), and with 42 predictions per week, the flash requirement adds up to 84 KB.

-The P-GPS subsystem's :c:func:`nrf_cloud_pgps_init` function takes a pointer to a :c:struct:`nrf_cloud_pgps_init_param` which at a minimum must specify the storage base address and storage size, in Flash, to which the P-GPS subsystem can store predictions.
+The P-GPS subsystem's :c:func:`nrf_cloud_pgps_init` function takes a pointer to a :c:struct:`nrf_cloud_pgps_init_param` structure.
+The structure at a minimum must specify the storage base address and the storage size in flash, where P-GPS subsystem stores predictions.
 It can optionally pass a pointer to a :c:func:`pgps_event_handler_t` callback function.

-As an example, the sample :ref:`agps_sample` shows how to pass the address of the secondary MCUBOOT :ref:`mcuboot_ncs` partition whose address is defined by the :c:macro:`PM_MCUBOOT_SECONDARY_ADDRESS` macro and the :c:macro:`PM_MCUBOOT_SECONDARY_SIZE` macro.
+As an example, the :ref:`agps_sample` sample shows how to pass the address of the :ref:`secondary MCUboot partition <mcuboot_ncs>`.
+The address is defined by the ``PM_MCUBOOT_SECONDARY_ADDRESS`` macro and the ``PM_MCUBOOT_SECONDARY_SIZE`` macro.
-These are automatically defined by the build system in the file pm_config.h.
-This partition is safe to store data in until a FOTA job is received.
-However, application developers may wish to store predictions somewhere else to avoid loss during FOTA.
+These are automatically defined by the build system in the file :file:`pm_config.h`.
+This partition is safe to store data until a FOTA job is received.

-The application should call the P-GPS initialization function, ideally once the device has connected to the cloud.
-If a connection is not available, initialization should still be called, but predictions will be unavailable if all valid predictions are expired, until connected to the cloud in the future.

-.. note::
-   Each prediction requires 2KiB of Flash.
-For 240 minute (4 hour) prediction periods, and 42 predictions in one week, that adds up to 84KiB.
+To avoid loss during FOTA, application developers can opt to store predictions in another location.

 Time
 ****

-The P-GPS subsystem's proper operation depends on an accurate sense of time.
-For use cases where a cloud connection occurs easily, it is recommended that the :ref:`lib_date_time` library be used with NTP enabled.
+The proper operation of the P-GPS subsystem depends on an accurate sense of time.
+For use cases where a cloud connection can be established easily, use the :ref:`lib_date_time` library with NTP enabled.
-Otherwise, a battery-backed real time clock calendar chip should be used so that accurate time is available regardless of cloud availability after reset.
+Otherwise, a battery-backed real-time clock calendar chip must be used so that accurate time is available regardless of cloud availability after reset.

 Requesting and processing P-GPS data
 ************************************

 P-GPS data can be requested from the cloud using one of the following methods:

+* Directly:

-* Directly, by calling the function :c:func:`nrf_cloud_pgps_request_all` to request a full set of predictions
+  * By calling the function :c:func:`nrf_cloud_pgps_request_all` to request a full set of predictions.
-* Directly, by passing a properly initialized :c:struct:`gps_pgps_request` structure to the :c:func:`nrf_cloud_pgps_request` function
+  * By passing a properly initialized :c:struct:`gps_pgps_request` structure to the :c:func:`nrf_cloud_pgps_request` function.

+* Indirectly:

-* Indirectly, by calling :c:func:`nrf_cloud_pgps_init`, and no valid predictions are present in Flash, or some or all are expired
+  * By calling :c:func:`nrf_cloud_pgps_init`, with no valid predictions present in flash, or with some or all of the predictions expired.
-* Indirectly, by calling :c:func:`nrf_cloud_pgps_preemptive_updates`
+  * By calling :c:func:`nrf_cloud_pgps_preemptive_updates`.
-* Indirectly, by calling :c:func:`nrf_cloud_pgps_notify_prediction`
+  * By calling :c:func:`nrf_cloud_pgps_notify_prediction`.

-The indirect methods are used in the sample :ref:`agps_sample` and in :ref:`asset_tracker`.
+The indirect methods are used in the :ref:`agps_sample` sample and in the :ref:`asset_tracker` application.
 They are simpler to use than the direct methods.

-When nRF Connect for Cloud responds with the requested P-GPS data, the :c:func:`nrf_cloud_pgps_process` function should be called by the application's :c:func:`cloud_evt_handler_t` when it receives the :c:enum:`CLOUD_EVT_DATA_RECEIVED` event.
+When nRF Cloud responds with the requested P-GPS data, the application's :c:func:`cloud_evt_handler_t` function must call the :c:func:`nrf_cloud_pgps_process` function when it receives the :c:enum:`CLOUD_EVT_DATA_RECEIVED` event.
 The function parses the data and stores it.

 Finding a prediction and injecting to modem